clastr96/rcrm/README.md

 123456;Example Company;example@example.com;123-456-7890
 - Call the **localhost:8080/uploadData** endpoint with the csv file as a request body
 - The application will process the CSV file asynchronously, updating existing clients or creating new ones in the CRM system
+- Not processed clients (after rate limit hit) will be processed in hourly scheduled job

 ## Technologies Used
 - Java